-The hCG hormone plays a vital role in early pregnancy as it helps the corpus luteum1, the bit that’s left over when the egg is released from the ovary, and helps maintain the uterus lining, survive.
+The hCG hormone plays a vital role in early pregnancy as it promotes progesterone production by the corpus luteum1, the bit that’s left over when the egg is released from the ovary.
+HCG, together with hormones like progesterone and estrogen, also helps maintain the uterus lining.
 It also stimulates the thyroid gland2 and supports the implantation of the blastocyst (which will later develop into the baby).
-Since this hormone is produced by the fertilised egg and later the placenta, it’s a useful hormone to detect pregnancy.
+Since this hormone is produced by the fertilized egg and later the placenta, it’s a useful hormone to detect pregnancy.

 How do your hCG levels change during early pregnancy?